rosmed/slicer_ros2_module/docs/pages/getting-started.rst

 * Some knowledge of Linux, CMake and ROS 2.
 * Ubuntu Linux with `ROS 2 <https://www.ros.org>`_.
-This module has been developped and tested using Ubuntu 20.04 with ROS Galactic.
+This module has been developed and tested using Ubuntu 20.04 with ROS Galactic.
 It might also work on Ubuntu 22.04 with ROS Humble.
 * Slicer 3D built from source is required to build an extension.
   Before you start compiling Slicer, make sure we use the